ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 atomic pieces that can be combined, passed around, reused and referenced.

-In this post I’ll try to examine the question of lockless concurrency in Java - an extremely useful, yet shamefully overlooked topic.
+In this post, I’ll try to examine the question of lockless concurrency in Java - an extremely useful, yet shamefully overlooked topic.
-Implementing lockless algorithms and data structures requires some intuition on basic principles, so let's start with something simple.
+Implementing lockless algorithms and data structures require some intuition on basic principles, so let's start with something simple.

 # State of the Art

 Before we start, let's discuss the concept of `atomicity`.
 By saying that the set of operations is `atomic`, you imply the guarantee that operations will behave as if they were a single step.
-Usually such operations represent a single logical step.
+Usually, such operations represent a single logical step.
 No other thread can observe the operation in a half-complete state.